SAIKIRANN226/AWS_DevOps_Notes/Shellscript/Interview_Questions.md

 ### How do you write a shellscript to backup a directory everyday ?
     #!/bin/bash
+    R="\e[31m"
+    G="\e[32m"
+    Y="\e[33m"
+    N="\e[0m"

     SOURCE_DIR="/path/to/your/data"
-    BACKIP_DIR="/path/to/your/backups"
+    BACKUP_DIR="/path/to/your/backups"
     DATE=$(date)
-    BACKUP_NAME="backup-$DATE.tar.gz"
+    BACKUP_NAME="Backup-$DATE.tar.gz"

-    echo "Backing up $SOURCE_DIR to $BACKUP_DIR/$BACKUP_NAME...."
+    echo "Backing up $SOURCE_DIR to $BACKUP_DIR/$BACKUP_NAME.."
     mkdir -p "$BACKUP_DIR"
     tar -czf "$BACKUP_DIR/$BACKUP_NAME" "$SOURCE_DIR"

-    if [ $? -eq 0 ]
+    if [ $? -ne 0 ]
     then
-      echo -e "$G Backup is successful $N" else
+      echo -e "$R Backup is failed $N" else
-      echo -e "$R Backup is failed $N" fi
+      echo -e "$G Backup is success $N" fi

 Here .tar means It’s a single file that contains many files/folders bundled together — kind of like putting everything into one big box, but without compression and .gz means After making the .tar archive, it is compressed with the gzip algorithm to make it smaller.
 This results in a .tar.gz file — a compressed archive.
-Think of it like putting all your files in a box (.tar) and then shrinking the box (.gz) so it takes less space.
+Think of it like putting all your files in a box (.tar) and then shrinking the box (.gz) so it takes less space. tar -czf ---> -c → Create a new archive file. -z → Compress it with gzip (so the file becomes .tar.gz).
+-f → File name to write the archive to (the argument right after this is the archive file’s name).In shell scripting, archiving a file or directory refers to the process of combining multiple files and directories into a single file, known as an archive file.
+This single archive file then contains the original files and their associated metadata, such as file permissions, ownership and timestamps.

 ### How do you pass arguments to the shellscript ?
-I will pass arguments to the shellscript while executing the script, for example "sh greetings.sh morning" i receive the args inside the sript through special variables like $1,$2,$3...$N. Number of args "$#" All args special variable is like "$@"
+I will pass arguments to the shellscript while executing the script, for example "sh greetings.sh morning" i receive the args inside the script through special variables like $1,$2,$3...$N. Number of args $#.
+All args special variable is like $@

 ### What is the difference between $@ and $* in bash scripts ?
 $@ and $* both are used to access all the arguments passed to the bash script. $@ expand each argument individually. $* Joins all arguments as one string.

     #!/bin/bash
     echo "Using $@"
-    for arg in "$@";
+    for arg in "$@"
     do
         echo "$arg"
     done

     echo "Using $*"
-    for arg in "$*";
+    for arg in "$*"
     do
         echo "$arg"
     done